FAQs: Life at LMU as an Erasmus+, UK, SEMP or LMUexchange student

 No, LMU can only accept temporary exchange students whose home university has an exchange agreement with LMU via Erasmus+, UK, SEMP or LMUexchange.

-You can find information on how to choose courses here.
+You can find information on courses in the section choosing courses.

 While you are here

-Both exchange coordinators (from your home university and LMU) must agree to any changes made to the Learning Agreement.
+Both the departmental coordinator at your home university as well as your departmental coordinator at LMU must agree to any changes made to the Learning Agreement (see overview of all departmental coordinators at LMU).
 If they agree, the Learning Agreement can be amended.

 To register for an exam, please talk to the course lecturer.

-The International Office is only responsible for the administrative part of the study program.
-If you have any technical questions, please contact your departmental coordinators.
+The International Office is only responsible for the administrative part of your study program.
+If you have any academic questions, please contact your departmental coordinator.
 This coordinator is also responsible for your Learning Agreement.

 If you have any questions about LMU courses, please contact the course lecturer.

-If your stay was only planned for one semester, but you want to extend it to two, you must first clarify this with your home university.
+If your stay was only planned for one semester but you wish to extend it to two, you must first clarify this with your home university.
 If your university agrees to the extension, please contact your departmental coordinator at LMU.
 If you are able to stay, contact the International Office so that your dates can be changed and you are able to continue your registration.

-Please note that your student housing cannot be extended.
+Please note that if you have received student housing through the International Office, it cannot be extended.
 For the second semester you will have to find somewhere else to stay.

 When it is time to leave

-At the end of your stay at the LMU you will automatically be removed from our register of students.
+At the end of your stay at LMU, you will automatically be removed from our register of students.
 If you are here for the winter semester, your student status ends on 31 March.
 If you are here until the end of the summer semester, it ends on 30 September.

-If you need an certificate of exmatriculation, please contact the Studentenkanzlei (Office of the University Registrar).
+If you need a certificate of exmatriculation, please contact the Studentenkanzlei (Office of the University Registrar).
 You can then use this certificate to cancel your health insurance.

-In addition to being removed from the LMU register of students, you must cancel your health insurance and deregister your address from the City of Munich.
+Please remember to cancel your health insurance and deregister your address from the City of Munich.

 If you are staying in student housing, you have to clean your room and return your key.